 - Save them having to clean their own homes or buy Pesach food;

 - Save them having to go to a hotel (which is what they’ve effectively turned you into).

 Again, if you WANT to have your in-laws living with you for a whole nine days, great!
 But if you don’t?
 And they start playing your spouse off against you, and getting them to agree to have the come against your wishes?
 They just ignited World War III in your marriage.

 (I won’t even get into the problems that can crop up when you’re more observant than your parents in this post, which is a whole other can of worms.
 Basically, just times all the difficulties and potential flashpoints by 500…)

-	So, what can you do to keep your marriage ticking over this Pesach?
+So, what can you do to keep your marriage intact, and your in-laws under control this Pesach?

 Here’s a few guidelines that will help, if you can actually implement them:

 1) Maintain a united front

 No decisions should be made unilaterally by either spouse.
 Everything has to be discussed upfront and agreed by both parties well in advance of seder night.